Coffee with Milk (1 Coffee Cup (6 Fl Oz)) and Oatmeal (1 Cup, Cooked)

 How to consume coffee with milk | oatmeal without glucose spikes

-Opt for steel-cut oats instead of instant or rolled oats, as they are less processed and can help stabilize blood sugar levels.
+Opt for steel-cut or old-fashioned oats instead of instant oats, as they release glucose more slowly.

 Add Protein